If you have health and fitness goals (even modest ones) and exercise at least two times a week, then supplementing with creatine can help you.

 - It is often less expensive than other forms of creatine.

-However, not all creatine monohydrate supplements are created equal.
+However, not all creatine monohydrate supplements are created equally.

 Consider the following when shopping for creatine monohydrate:

 - Avoid fillers or additives.
 Additional ingredients are unnecessary.

 - Ensure vegan sourcing for vegans and vegetarians.